pooltogether/ethdenver-graphql-workshop-app/README.md

 # ETHDenver GraphQL Workshop App

 This is the complete source for the GraphQL workshop app.
+Check out the [live version here](https://churn.pooltogether.com/).

 You can see the [workshop here on Github](https://github.com/pooltogether/ethdenver-graphql-workshop)